 On June 16, 2010, Partners REIT filed a prospectus with Canadian securities regulators to offer units to its unitholders by way of a \$10.0 million rights offering.
 Partners REIT distributed rights to subscribe for units to the unitholders of record on June 30, 2010.
-Each 2.5787 rights entitled the holder to purchase one unit at \$1.39 per unit.
+Each 2.5787 rights entitled the holder to purchase one unit at \$1.39 per unit (\$5.56 per post-consolidation unit).
 The rights expired on July 23, 2010.
 In conjunction with the rights offering, Partners REIT entered into a standby purchase agreement.
-Partners REIT issued 7,110,089 units under the rights offering and standby purchase agreement for total raised capital of \$9.9 million and incurred issue costs of \$1.5 million.
+Partners REIT issued 7,110,089 units (1,777,522 post-consolidation units) under the rights offering and standby purchase agreement for total raised capital of \$9.9 million and incurred issue costs of \$1.5 million.